zounp/Ryzen5KeepAlive/README.md

 Dependencies: stress

-Make sure the tray update period is 5 seconds or more since the stress program runs for 2 seconds This program load's the computer for 2 seconds if the value of loadhigh (accumulated value of the two processes with the highest systemload) is below 5.
+Make sure the tray update period is 5 seconds or more since the stress program runs for 2 seconds.
+This program loads the computer for 2 seconds if the value of loadhigh is below 5.